daniel5151/blog/content/post/emoji-shortcodes.md

 Before covering the last major trick, I should mention an interesting optimization opportunity related to generating multiple tables:

-For our particular emoji shortcode dataset, the following tables gets generated:
+For our particular emoji shortcode dataset, the following tables get generated:

 <div id="emoji-table">
 <style>